 Though accommodations are processed on a rolling basis, it is imperative that first-year students complete the process in a timely manner, due to the large number of new students to be assisted.
 Any students who submit documentation after June 14 may miss early registration and may need to register during general course registration times.

-Schedule an intake meeting with SAS staff.
-This meeting can happen on campus, over the phone, or via Skype, and should take no longer than 30 to 40 minutes.
+Schedule and complete an intake meeting with SAS staff.
+This meeting can happen over the phone or via Zoom and should take no longer than 30 to 40 minutes.
+Zoom meetings are preferred during this time!

 First-year students registered with SAS participate in early registration for their first semester of courses.
 Please note that this is only done for their first fall semester, unless otherwise accommodated.